 Alongside the growing digitalization of numerous processes within all industries, the Internet of Things is rapidly expanding its role in manufacturing.
 IoT can raise productivity to a completely new level, helping businesses hit one commercial goal after another.
 But just how seamless is the integration of IoT in manufacturing?
 Is the sector fully ready for Industrial Internet of Things (IIoT) solutions?
-Let’s take a closer look at the IoT market to find some answers
+Let’s take a closer look at the IoT market to find some answers.

 Internet of things in Manufacturing: market review

-The size of the IIoT market in 2020 was $216.13 billion, a figure forecasted to reach $263.52 billion in 2021.
-The market is said to be expanding at a CAGR of around 22.8% globally in the period between 2021 and 2028.
+The size of the IIoT market in 2022 was $321.81 billion.
+Just compare: in 2020 this figure was $216.13 billion.
+The market is said to be expanding at a CAGR of around 23.2% globally in the period between 2023 and 2030.

-General global IoT market volume is expected to hit $1463.19 billion by 2027.
+General global IoT market volume is expected to hit $3352.97 billion by 2030.

 The best-established IoT market is believed to be in North America, so it’s a good model for its structure and market revenue by application.
 Manufacturing isn’t the largest field for IoT, but it is continuously growing.